|

 I have been working in photography off and on for 20 years.
-I am a Computer Systems Administrator, by day, and a would be artist by night.
+I am a Computer Systems

 "Of Future, Past" (full text)